buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 **Bear Trap**.
 12 gp, 2.
 You use two actions to set this trap, consisting of a toothed steel ring that snaps shut when a creature steps on the metal pressure plate in its center.
 The trap is fastened by a heavy chain to an immobile object, such as a tree or a spike driven into the ground.
 A creature that steps on the plate must succeed on a DC 15 Reflex Saving Throw or take 2d4 piercing damage and stop moving.
 A creature can use 2 actions to attempt a DC 15 Fortitude Saving Throw with Strength, and if they succeed, they free themselves or another creature within reach.
 Each failed attempt inflicts 1 piercing damage to the trapped creature.

 **Caltrops**.
 With an Action, you can spread a single bag of these tiny caltrops to cover a 1-meter square area.
 A creature moving across the covered area must succeed on a DC 15 Reflex Saving Throw or take 1 piercing damage.
 Until the creature regains at least 1 hit point, their walking speed is reduced by 3 meters.
-A creature moving through the area at half speed doesn't need to make the Saving Throw.
+A creature moving through the area at half speed doesn' \*\*t need to make the Saving Throw.

 **Basic Poison**.
 You can use the poison in this vial to coat one slashing or piercing weapon or up to three pieces of ammunition.
 Applying the poison takes an action.
 A creature hit by the poisoned weapon or ammunition must succeed on a DC 12 Fortitude Saving Throw or take 1d4 poison damage.
 Once applied, the poison retains potency for 1 minute before drying.